River-Mochi/CS2-Templates/docs/PrefabQuickGuide.md

 ## “When do I mutate runtime instance components?”
 Only if you fully understand:
 - which systems read them, what caches exist, what invariant you might violate
-- Do you want to add a Harmony patch layer?
+- Do you really want to add a Harmony patch layer?
 - Consider: mutating runtime components that are calculated by the game is riskier with side effects.
   - In the example of max workers, asking the player to rebuild the building to refresh values is easy and much safer.